guettli/learning-golang/README.md

 I prefer simple tests which test one thing after the other.

+## Add a log/print statement to code which you don't own

+Use vendoring, but after you have found what you were looking for, remove the vendor directory again.
+Don't add this to your git repo.

 I prefer to use a normal/named function to start a goroutine: `go myfunc(myarg1, myarg2, myarg3)`.